bazelbuild/rules_android/README.md

 # Android support in Bazel

+## Deprecation notice

+The `pre-alpha` branch of https://github.com/bazelbuild/rules_android is now deprecated.
+Active development has been moved to [the 'main' branch](https://github.com/bazelbuild/rules_android/tree/main).
+The 'main' and 'pre-alpha' branches share a commit history until 0ba045398138d641fd8895bb08a6bd4bfa51d0f9 (from May 2023).
+We will leave this branch up for posterity.

 ## Disclaimer

 NOTE: This branch contains a development preview of the Starlark implementation of Android rules for Bazel.
 This code is incomplete and may not function as-is.